-The time of day, the time of year, and how much time consumers feel like they have to shop also affects what they buy.
+The time of day, time of year, and how much time consumers feel like they have to shop affect what they buy.
 Researchers have even discovered whether someone is a "morning person" or "evening person" affects shopping patterns.
-Seven-Eleven Japan is a company that's extremely in tune to physical factors such as time and how it affects buyers.
+Have you ever gone to the grocery store when you are hungry or after pay day when you have cash in your pocket?
+When you are hungry or have cash, you may purchase more than you would at other times.
+Seven-Eleven Japan is a company that's extremely in tune to time and how it affects buyers.
 The company's point-of-sale systems at its checkout counters monitor what is selling well and when, and stores are restocked with those items immediately-sometimes via motorcycle deliveries that zip in and out of traffic along Japan's crowded streets.
-The goal is to get the products on the shelves when and where consumers want them.
-Seven-Eleven Japan also knows that, like Americans, its customers are "time starved."
+The goal is to get the products on the shelves when and where consumers are "time starved."
 Shoppers can pay their utility bills, local taxes, and insurance or pension premiums at Seven-Eleven Japan stores, and even make photocopies.Allan Bird, "Retail Industry," Encyclopedia of Japanese Business and Management (London: Routledge, 2002), 399-400.

 Companies worldwide are aware of people's lack of time and are finding ways to accommodate them.
 Some doctors' offices offer drive-through shots for patients who are in a hurry and for elderly patients who find it difficult to get out of their cars.
 Tickets.com allows companies to sell tickets by sending them to customers' mobile phones when they call in.
 The phones' displays are then read by barcode scanners when the ticket purchasers arrive at the events they're attending.
-Likewise, if you need customer service from Amazon.com, there's no need to wait on hold on the telephone.
+Likewise, if you need customer service from Amazon.com, there's no need to wait on the telephone.
 If you have an account with Amazon, you just click a button on the company's Web site and an Amazon representative calls you immediately.

-The Reason for the Consumer's Purchase
+Reason for the Purchase

 The reason you are shopping also affects the amount of time you will spend shopping.
 Are you making an emergency purchase?
-Are you shopping for a gift?
+What if you need something for an important dinner or a project and only have an hour to get everything?
+Are you shopping for a gift or for a special occasion?
+Are you buying something to complete a task/project and need it quickly?
 In recent years, emergency clinics have sprung up in strip malls all over the country.
 Convenience is one reason.
 The other is sheer necessity.
-If you cut yourself and you are bleeding badly, you're probably not going to shop around much to find the best clinic to go to.
+If you cut yourself and you are bleeding badly, you're probably not going to shop around much to find the best clinic.
 You will go to the one that's closest to you.
+The same thing may happen if you need something immediately.

-What about shopping for a gift?
 Purchasing a gift might not be an emergency situation, but you might not want to spend much time shopping for it either.
-Gift certificates have been a popular way to purchase for years.
-But now you can purchase them as cards at your corner grocery store.
+Gift certificates have been popular for years.
+You can purchase gift cards for numerous merchants at your local grocery store or online.
 By contrast, suppose you need to buy an engagement ring.
-Sure, you could buy one online in a jiffy, but you probably wouldn't, because it's a high-involvement product.
-What if it were a fake?
-How would you know until after you purchased it?
+Sure, you could buy one online in a jiffy, but you probably wouldn't do that.
+What if the diamond was fake?
 What if your significant other turned you down and you had to return the ring?
 How hard would it be to get back online and return the ring?Jacob Hornik and Giulia Miniero, "Synchrony Effects on Customers' Responses and Behaviors," International Journal of Research in Marketing 26, no. 1 (2009): 34-40.